 An impressive and professional-looking resume and a well-written cover letter can improve your chances of landing a job interview if they show your achievements and prove that you are genuinely passionate about the position.

 But you will succeed more if you use some linguistic tricks.

-- Use words which show that you are enthusiastic about the role
+- Use words that show that you are enthusiastic about the role.

 It’s very important to create a great first impression on a hiring manager with your perfect resume and unique cover letter that can make you stand out from the crowd of job seekers in the screening process.

 If you manage to do it, you will get to the next step in the application process – a job interview which is the toughest part of landing a job.